Crell/Serde/README.md

 ```

 In this case, the `$other` property has two keys, `foo` and `bar`, with values `beep` and `boop`, respectively.
 The same JSON will deserialize back to the same object as before.

+In case of serialization of property with `flatten` set to true but having `null` value, no property will be serialized.
+Yet on deserialization the object of uninitialized properties will be created.

 ### Sequences and Dictionaries